DiyazY/memoryexpert-course/Module07-Roots-Generations-And-Memory-Leaks/task_7.md

 I checked recorded *.nettrace file and in section "Condemned reasons for GCs", the main reason for GCs is Generation Budget Exceeded.
 Hence, the assumption is Confirmed.

 ### TASK 2
+- open the dump with the help of dotnet-dump analyze and look what's keeping InternalIdentifier instance(s) alive.
+In which generations those instance(s) live?
+  - First of all, it has 2 different instances that GC dump treats as two separate classes.
+Secondly, I was not able to understand from which generation.
+- also use dumpalc (use help) for looking what information you can get about the corresponding assembly context
+  - nothing.
+The only thing is that there are two ` WebWorkerApp.PluginAssemblyLoadContext`.

+  This part is well described in Solution document.
+Use it as reference!